dante4rt/dante4rt/README.md

 ## What I Do?

- Full-stack Web3 engineer at **[Holdex](https://holdex.io/)**, building production dApps with many stacks.
+ Full-stack Web3 Engineer at **[Holdex](https://holdex.io/)**, building production dApps with many stacks.
 I work on smart contract development, integrate real-time blockchain data, and build scalable applications.
 Previously operated validator nodes on **CrossFi Chain** and **Redbelly Network**, maintaining 24/7 uptime and building custom monitoring tools for node performance optimization.
 Founded **[Happy Cuan Airdrop](https://www.happycuan.com/)** and grew it to **30k+ members**, curating Web3 opportunities and building automation tools for the crypto community.

 **Open to:** Web3 collaborations • Hackathons • Interesting projects.